domschl/HuggingFaceGuidedTourForMac/README.md

 pip install -U torch numpy torchvision torchaudio
 ```

-Note: to experiment with Pytorch's `compile()` function with Python 3.12, you will need to install the 2.4 nightly (see <https://pytorch.org/get-started/locally/>) until torch 2.4 is released.

 #### 2.1 Quick-test pytorch

 To test that `pytorch` is installed correctly, and MPS metal performance shaders are available, open a terminal, type `python` and within the python shell, enter: